Last Update- August 22, 2019

 Minority Business Enterprises (MBE)

-The mission of the Governor's Office of Small, Minority & Women Business Affairs is facilitating minority business enterprise activities through coordinating and promoting government programs aimed at strengthening and preserving the stateís 200,000 minority and women owned businesses.
+The mission of the Governor' Office of Small, Minority & Women' Business Affairs (GOSBA) is facilitating minority business enterprise activities through coordinating and promoting government programs aimed at strengthening and preserving the state' 200,000 minority and women owned businesses.

 The Maryland Department of Transportation (MDOT) is tasked with providing information regarding certification as a Minority Business Enterprise (MBE), Disadvantaged Business Enterprise (DBE), and/or Airport Concessions Disadvantaged Business Enterprise (ACDBE).